 Foxes are members of the dog family.
 The red fox, named for its distinctive reddish-brown fur, is found throughout the UK.

-Foxes are nocturnal; they usually only come out at night.
+Foxes are nocturnal; they usually only come out at night, though you may also see them at dawn and dusk.
 They're also territorial and will protect their home from other foxes.
 These animals are highly adaptable and live in every major British town.
-Actually, there are more urban foxes than there are in the countryside.
+In fact, there are more urban foxes than there are in the countryside.

 What Do Foxes Eat?